Sakurajima – 桜島

 * note: Kagoshima owns two main railway stations: Kagoshima Station is the former main station, and now handles only local traffic; Kagoshima-Chuo (Central) Station is instead the main Hub of the city, and you are likely to enter the city from this station.

-From the ferry, I could see the shape of Sakurajima capped by clouds.
-It was the first time for me getting so close to an active volcano, and I felt somehow thrilled!
+From the ferry, we saw the shape of Sakurajima capped by clouds.
+It was the first time for us getting so close to an active volcano, we felt somehow thrilled!

 When you get off the ferry, you find yourself in front of the Visitor Center.
 Here you can learn about Sakurajima’s features, ecology and history through plastic dioramas, videos and other interesting documents.
 There are also pieces of solidified lava exposed here and there.